 WorkCover NSW provides further information on OHS construction induction and approved RTO's (opens an external site).

 The construction induction card provides proof of completion of OHS construction induction training.

 UTS-wide site induction training

-All UTS contractors and subcontractors and their employees must complete the UTS online Construction Worker Induction module before undertaking construction, installation or maintenance work at UTS.
+All UTS workers, contractors, sub-contractors and their workers who will be undertaking construction, installation or building maintenance work must complete the UTS online Construction Worker Induction module before undertaking work at UTS.

 Contractor's operatives working within a clearly controlled and well defined construction site can undergo a site induction run by their site management rather than doing the UTS online induction module.
 However, in this situation: